ceford/cefjdemos-data-jdm-user/articles/en/system/cache.md

 To verify that page caching is working, go to a website page that displays an article.
-After you display that page you should find in the file system a `cache/page` directory with a file in it which has a filename like `-cache-page-.php`.
-(Joomla has to store separate cache pages for separate URLs so the second string of hex digits is a hash of the URL of the site web page, to make the filename unique to that page).
+After you display that page you should find in the file system a `cache/page` directory with a file in it which has a filename like `xxx-cache-page-yyy.php` where xxx and yyy are long hash strings.
+Joomla has to store separate cache pages for separate URLs so the second string of hex digits is a hash of the URL of the site web page, to make the filename unique to that page.

 Then use the Administrator functionality to change the text of that article, and redisplay the site web page.
 You should find the cached